7 Fireworks Festivals Near Tokyo (That Aren’t That Crowded)

 Summer in Japan is hot and humid but never short of fun.
-As we enter the months of scorching heat, we also welcome the season of summer firework festivals in Japan, or hanabi taikai as they’re known as here.
+As we enter the months of scorching heat, we also welcome the season of summer fireworks festivals in Japan, or hanabi taikai, as they’re known as here.

-But, don’t let the crowds stop you from making unforgettable glistening memories this summer.
-We’ve selected seven off-the-beaten-track fireworks festivals in and near Tokyo that get less crowded than usual — but still offer the ultimate experience.
+But don’t let the crowds stop you from making unforgettable glistening memories this summer!
+We’ve selected seven off-the-beaten-track fireworks festivals in and near Tokyo that get less crowded than the bigger ones (like Sumida Fireworks, which has an average of 950,000 visitors a year) — but still offer the ultimate experience.
+Enjoy the season!

 Based in the far Western Tokyo, Okutama is a great one-day getaway from the city crowds, regardless of the season.
 The annual fireworks festival attracts just over 10,000 people, usually locals, yet the experience is as authentic as it gets.
 Start your day watching the lion dance and mikoshi (portable shrines) parade at the Okuhikawa Shrine festival near Okutama station.
 Then hike up to the summit of Mt.
 Atago, or stay around the station, just in time to watch the fireworks spark up the night sky against the beautiful Okutama woods.

 When: Sat, Aug 11, 2018, 7:45 p.m.-8:20 p.m.

 Where: Hikawa, Okutama-machi, Nishitama-gun, Tokyo.
 Near JR Okutama station